benhoyt/juju-docs/sdk/pebble.md

 In the context of Juju sidecar charms, Pebble is run with the `--hold` argument, which prevents it from automatically starting the services marked with `startup: enabled`.
 This is to give the charm full control over when the services in Pebble's configuration are actually started.

-<h3 id="heading--autostart">Autostart</h3>
+<h3 id="heading--replan">Replan</h3>

-TODO: rework "autostart" section to use "replan"
+After adding a configuration layer to the plan (details below), you need to call `replan` to make any changes to `services` take effect.
+When you execute replan, Pebble will automatically restart any services that have changed, respecting dependency order.
+If the services are already running, it will stop them first using the normal [stop sequence](#heading--start-stop).

+The reason for replan is so that you as a user have control over when the (potentially high-impact) action of stopping and restarting your services takes place.

-To start all the services that are marked as `startup: enabled` in the configuration plan, call [`Container.autostart`](https://ops.readthedocs.io/en/latest/#ops.model.Container.autostart).
-For example (taken from the [snappass-test](https://github.com/benhoyt/snappass-test/blob/master/src/charm.py) charm):
+Replan also starts the services that are marked as `startup: enabled` in the configuration plan, if they're not running already.

+Call [`Container.replan`](https://ops.readthedocs.io/en/latest/#ops.model.Container.replan) to execute the replan procedure.
+For example:

 ```python
 class SnappassTestCharm(CharmBase):